Updated May 30, 2023

-The Formula of CHAR function involves only one argument i.e. number
+The Formula of the CHAR function involves only one argument, i.e., the number

 Number: It is the integer number ranging from 1 to 255.

-This argument can be given cell reference as well as direct supply to the argument.
-Since we only need to supply number as an argument we need not specify the number along with double quotes.
+This argument can be given cell reference and direct supply to the argument.
+Since we only need to supply numbers as an argument, we need not specify the number and double quotes.

 How to Use CHAR Function in Excel?

 Firstly, we need to look into which number specifies which character.
-Below list tells associated character for each number.
+The below list tells the associated character for each number.

-CHAR number 1 unleashes nothing i.e. empty cell but only for the outset.
+CHAR number 1 unleashes nothing, i.e., empty cell but only for the outset.
 There is always a character in it.
-You can use LEN formula to check.
+You can use the LEN formula to check.

 Assume you are working in a college as an assistant.
-You have a list of all the students and you need to post the attendance report to their respective homes.
-You have addressed in three different columns and you need to merge those 3 into 1 column and insert line breakers after each and every column.
+You have a list of all the students and must post the attendance report to their respective homes.
+You have addressed three different columns, and you need to merge those 3 into 1 column and insert line breakers after every column.